 | Trip Rates | Itinerary | Programme Manual | Hotel/Trip Description |

-Our aim is to provide children, who would otherwise be denied, with free basic primary education.
+Be part of a humble organization and group of people to provide children, who would otherwise be denied, with free basic primary education.
 The BCAS learning centres in the remotest areas of Sabah, Borneo Malaysia, are providing basic education for over 8,000 stateless children who do not have access to government run education.
 With no primary education these children would most likely become child laborers, drug miss-users and outcasts of society at the Palm Oil plantations they live on.
-Volunteer with Ecoteer on the Borneo Teach English volunteer program and touch the lives of these wonderful children giving them a chance to realise their dreams
+Volunteer with Ecoteer on the Borneo Teach English volunteer program and touch the lives of these wonderful children giving them a chance to realize their dreams

 ![]() |